Craving for some Marshmallow fluff? Looking for a Homemade Marshmallow Fluff Recipe?

 My mind is still blown out from discovering how to make vegan macarons.

 My friend Rachel over at Luminous & Grounded uses marshmallow root to make her own marshmallows.
-I've tried working on vegan marshmallows, but it's still a work in progress.
-I'll let you know when I break into it!
+I’ve tried working on vegan marshmallows, but it’s still a work in progress.
+I’ll let you know when I break into it!
 Marshmallow root can be found at most spice shops, specialty grocery stores, and on Amazon here.
-Marshmallow root tea should also do the trick in this recipe if you have trouble finding the actual root.
+If you can’t locate the real marshmallow core, marshmallow root tea should suffice in this recipe.

-This marshmallow fluff is so amazing - you can top lemon "meringue" pies with it and it will toast!
-These cupcakes - to be featured soon - have toasted meringue tops!
+This Homemade Marshmallow Fluff Recipe is so amazing – you can top lemon “meringue” pies with it, and it will toast!
+These cupcakes – to be featured soon – have toasted meringue tops!

 1 T. marshmallow root

-liquid from one 15 oz can of chickpeas; chickpeas saved for another use
+1 can of chickpea liquid, beans saved for another use

 1/2 c. pure maple syrup